 QUEEN BEE AND SWARM

-Queen Bee and Swarm, beaded sculpture by Rose Rushbrooke.
+Queen Bee and Swarm, beaded sculpture by Rose C Rushbrooke.
 Bead weaving and embroidery.
 Seed beads, crystals, Czech glass beads, and copper wire.
 Finalist in inaugural exhibition Wings and Stings by the Museum of Beadwork.
-Image copyright © Rose Rushbrooke.
+Image copyright © Rose C Rushbrooke.

 Not only was the newly minted Museum of Beadwork putting together over 500 beaded squares for their first installation but they were hosting an inaugural exhibition – “Wings and Stings”.